Can’t I Just Take my Kids to Daycare Sick?

 I’m not talking about keeping your kids out of childcare when they have the sniffles or a little tummy ache.
 You can’t keep them home for everything.
 Cold and flu season is upon us, so first of all, let’s define WHEN a child is sick.

-What is too sick for daycare?
+When is a child too sick for daycare?

 Diarrhea or vomiting